Skip to Content

 In noisy placesStruggle to follow conversationsVery difficult to understand speech

-Daily impactOccasional frustrations in groupsSignificant communication challenges
+Daily impactOccasional frustrations in groupsSignificant communication difficulties

 Hearing aidsHelpfulStrongly recommended